 - Figure out when garbage day is in your Phoenix neighborhood.

-- Many properties in Phoenix lack basement storage options for outdoor gear or holiday decorations, and garages aren’t typically temperature controlled.
-Consider finding storage units in Phoenix to help with your storage needs.
+- Many properties in Phoenix lack basements to store outdoor gear or holiday decorations, and garages aren’t typically temperature controlled.
+You may want to consider self storage in Phoenix to help with your storage needs.

 Editor’s Note: This post was originally published on July 28, 2017, and was revised on November 1, 2019, with new information from Phoenix expert, Lauren Topor.